Prosecutorial Reform Initiative

 Identifying Sex Trafficking

-Sex trafficking is a crime of extraordinary violence visited largely upon vulnerable girls and young women.
+Sex trafficking is a crime of extraordinary violence.
 Its frequency is likely severely underreported, given the isolation within which its victims are kept.
 Working with a multi-university team, we are extracting structured content from a very large corpus of online commercial sex ads and provider reviews crawled over a period of several years, and integrating this content with law enforcement records on sex trafficking cases.
 We are then looking for features in the ad and review data that are predictive of the presence of sex trafficking, and that may assist law enforcement agencies in identifying newly posted ads and reviews associated with trafficking.
-Initial results suggest that urban public school district calendars may be a good predictor of the presence of sex trafficking, highlighting for agencies the importance of investigating online sex ads posted on days when high school-aged girls are not in school, but adults are at work.
+We are particularly focusing on urban school district calendars, which typically include days when high school-aged children are not in school, but adults (including teachers) are at work.
+Initial results suggest that school calendars may be a good predictor of the incidence of sex trafficking, highlighting for agencies the importance of investigating online sex ads posted on days when high school-aged children are not in school, but adults are at work.